ToFJ/react-maps-app/README.md

 # A React App focused on Map + Trip Advisor API

-*Project is uncomplete and half of it is missing because I ran out of API requests.*
+*Project is incomplete and half of it is missing because I ran out of API requests.*

 I had to do quiet a lot of research for the leaflet.js map and had to rethink some features and change them up because they weren't really possible with this API.